Telecommunication-Telemedia-Assessment/AVT-VQDB-UHD-1/README.md

 We shortly describe the folder structure used in this repository and after downloading of all additional files.

 ```
-src_videos --> source vidoes for all tests
+src_videos --> source videos for all tests

 # for each test
 test_X/mos_ci.csv --> subjective ratings with CI values